dbohdan/jimhttp/README.md

 A web microframework prototype for [Jim Tcl](http://jim.tcl.tk/).
-Provides a rough implementation of the HTTP protocol, routing, an HTML DSL and persistent storage powered by SQLite3.
+Provides a rough implementation of the HTTP protocol, routing, templates, an HTML DSL and persistent storage powered by SQLite3.

 # Use examples
 ```Tcl